 SUSTAINABLE INTERACTIONS: LIMITING AND ELIMINATING DEPENDENCY

 By supporting local businesses and providing better facilities for both teachers and students at the local schools we hope to limit and eventually eliminate the dependency on our help.
-In 2018 we secured an internationally recognised STA Award in Teaching Swimming for our Community Outreach Manager, Pascal, to enable Pascal to run swimming lessons without our help and outside of Love The Oceans’ field season.
+In 2018 we secured an internationally recognised STA Award in Teaching Swimming for our Community Outreach Manager, Pascal, and Aquatic Helper qualifications for our Ocean Conservation Champions, enabling Pascal to run swimming lessons without our help and outside of Love The Oceans’ field season.

 We greatly respect the communities that we work with, and it is essential for us that our interactions with our local communities reflect that.
 We therefore introduce both our staff and volunteers to the communities they will be working in at the beginning of each programme.
 During training week you will have the chance to visit our Community Outreach Manager, Pascal, and his family to gain a better understanding of the cultural context, the problems that the communities in our region face, and the background of the children you will be working with in the schools.

-As a volunteer with Love The Oceans you are representing the organisation in our local community at all times, not only during fieldwork or when you teach at the schools, but also outside of normal program hours.
-We therefore hold both our staff and volunteers to standards of code of conduct to minimise our impact on local culture and to uphold the good working relationship we have with our local communities.
+While working with Love The Oceans you are representing the organisation in our local community at all times, not only during fieldwork or when you teach at the schools, but also outside of normal program hours.
+We therefore hold our staff, volunteers and assistants to standards of code of conduct to minimise our impact on local culture and to uphold the good working relationship we have with our local communities.

 Connect with us